kaoh/globalplatform/docs/index.md

 For a manual compilation consult the [Readme](https://github.com/kaoh/globalplatform).

 For Windows and older version can be downloaded on [SourceForge](https://sourceforge.net/projects/globalplatform/files/GPShell/GPShell-1.4.4/).
-THis will be updated soon.
+This will be updated soon.

 # Issues